0xRoqeeb/writeups/cicada/cicada.md

 With the SeBackupPrivilege granted to my user, I was able to back up crucial system files, including the SYSTEM and SAM registries.
 This step opened the door to extracting hashed credentials for the Administrator account.
 Using those hashes, I successfully authenticated as the Administrator and took full control of the system.
 Let’s go through the steps I took to conquer this box and share some insights along the way.

 ## Reconnaissance

+Kicked things off with a rustscan and nmap scan, and found some interesting ports.
+The machine is a Windows server called **CICADA-DC**, and it's part of the **cicada.htb** domain, which I’ve added to my hosts file.
+No web services to poke at, so I’ll focus on **LDAP**, **SMB**, and **Kerberos** enumeration.
+The goal here is to gather some user and group info, maybe even dig into a few files.
 ```
 rustscan -a 10.10.11.35 -- -Pn -sC -sV -vvv
 [!]
 File limit is lower than default batch size.
 Consider upping with --ulimit.
 May cause harm to sensitive servers